 Visiting both schools, either in person or virtually, is one of the best ways to gauge how you feel about each environment.
 Pay attention to how you connect with the campus, faculty, and students.

-If visiting in person isn’t feasible, take advantage of virtual tours and student panels offered by both universities.
+If visiting in person isn’t feasible, both Harvard and Yale offer virtual tours and student panels.
 Engage with current students or alumni through forums or social media to gain a firsthand perspective on campus culture.
-Observing the types of questions asked in Q&A sessions can also provide insight into what matters most to each school’s community.